Bordertown (1989 TV series)

 Bordertown is a western drama television series that aired 78 half-hour episodes from 1989 to 1991.
-It is set during the 1880s in a small town that straddles the United States and Canadian border, and law enforcement duties are shared between a U.S. Marshall and a North-West Mounted Police corporal.
+It is set during the 1880s in a small town that straddles the United States and Canadian border, and law enforcement duties are shared between a U.S. Marshal and a North-West Mounted Police corporal.

 The series was a co-production between Canada's Alliance Corporation and France's Tele-Image.
 It first aired on the American cable network The Family Channel on January 7, 1989, and was seen on Canada's CTV beginning in 1990.
 A 1989 newspaper article stated that contracts were being prepared for the series to air in France, Italy, and several other European countries.

 Premise

 A small town on the United States - Canadian border had been named Pemmican (the name of a traditional indigenous food) but when the area was surveyed it was discovered that the 49th parallel, which divides the two countries, went through the middle of the community, and bisected the law enforcement office.
 NWMP Corporal Clive Bennett and U. S. Marshal Jack Craddock shared the same office (divided by a painted line on the floor) and patrolled the town that is half in Alberta and half in Montana.
 The officers also shared an interest in Marie Dumont, the town's doctor, and owner of the general store.

 In an interview series star Richard Comar stated that the "whole premise of the show is based on the border."
 How lawmen from two countries reacted to events showed the differences between the Canadian and American legal systems.